Rodney Smith (running back): Senior season

 As a sixth year senior, Smith once again emerged as the primary ball carrier, while sophomore Mohamed Ibrahim and fellow senior Shannon Brooks also shared the workload.
 After a relatively slow start in the Gophers' three non-conference games, Smith ran for over 100 yards and at least 1 touchdown in each of the first five conference games, including a career-high 211 yard performance on just 24 carries against Illinois.
 Smith finished the season with a career-high 1,163 rushing yards.
 That number was good for 3rd in the Big Ten, behind only J. K. Dobbins and Jonathan Taylor.
 He also ran for 8 touchdowns, and was awarded all-Big Ten 2nd team honors by both the coaches and media.
 Smith left Minnesota 2nd all-time in rushing, with 4,125 yards, 6th all-time in rushing touchdowns, with 29, 2nd all-time in yards from scrimmage, with 4,646, and 1st all-time in all-purpose yards, with 5,444.

-Statistics
+College statistics

 Smith's statistics are as follows:

 Professional career

 Carolina Panthers

-After not being selected in the 2020 NFL Draft, Smith signed with the Carolina Panthers as an undrafted free agent.
+After not being selected in the 2020 NFL draft, Smith signed with the Carolina Panthers as an undrafted free agent.
 He was waived on August 1, 2020.
 He was signed to the practice squad on October 12, 2020.
 He was promoted to the active roster on November 14, 2020.
 In Week 10 of the 2020 season, he made his NFL debut against the Tampa Bay Buccaneers and had three carries for 13 rushing yards.
 In the final game of the 2020 NFL season, he scored his first career rushing touchdown against Carolina's division rivals New Orleans Saints in a 33-7 loss.

 On August 31, 2021, Smith was waived by the Panthers, and re-signed to the practice squad the next day.
 He was released on October 11.